|Nutritional Guidelines (per serving)|

 - 2 medium onions (peeled and quartered)

-- 2 tablespoons matzoh meal (or more as necessary)
+- 2 tablespoons matzo meal (or more as necessary)

 - 2 large eggs

 Using the grating disk of a food processor, shred the potatoes.
-Temporarily transfer grated potatoes to another bowl.
+Transfer the grated potatoes to another bowl.
+Do the same with the onions.

-Replace the grating disk with the metal blade and return the potatoes to the processor bowl along with onions, matzoh, eggs, and salt and pepper.
-Process until well combined.
+Replace the grating disk with the metal blade and return the potatoes to the processor bowl along with onions, matzoh, eggs, salt, and pepper.
+Process until well-combined.
 Add more matzoh meal if the mixture is too runny.